-Charcoal or Gas?
-If possible I think people should have both - charcoal for those long, low and slow barbecue sessions and gas for quick grilling convenience.
+Charcoal or Gas grill?
+If possible I think people should have both - charcoal for those long, low and slow barbecue sessions and gas for the quick grilling convenience.

-While the majority of people today are using just gas grills (due to marketing and convenience) charcoal grills are still the #1 choice among professionals and people who have a real passion for BBQ.
+The majority of people today are using just gas grills (due to marketing and convenience) but charcoal grills are still the #1 choice among professionals and people who have a real passion for BBQ.

-Nothing can compare to charcoal for burning hotter and providing a much better traditional smokey barbecue flavor.
+Nothing can compare to charcoal for burning hotter and providing that traditional smokey barbecue flavor.

 They're a little more work than gas grills so some charcoal grill tips might be useful.

 We've discussed lump charcoal and charcoal briquettes here and when to use either type.

 On this page let's talk about these charcoal grill tips...

 This really depends on the size of your grill.

 The standard kettle grill is about 22" in diameter.

 A load of between 80 to 100 briquettes is enough to build a single layer across 2/3 of the bed of the grill.